State-Tested Nurse Aide Program

 The STNA class provides 5 college credits and is offered in varying scheduled formats.
 Daytime classes predominate, with occasional evening classes offered.
 Additionally, there are scheduled outreach LCCC STNA classes offered in long-term care facilities.
 Enrollment Services would be able to inform you of the scheduled times.
 The course trains you to work in a medical environment.
 STNAs provide basic nursing care such as dressing, feeding, bathing and observing patients.
 Other skills may be required depending on the employer.

-There are classes offered every semester at the LCCC Learning Center and Wesleyan Village.
+There are classes offered every semester at LCCC in Elyria and Wesleyan Village.
 For more information, please click here to visit the Allied Health & Nursing Nurse Aide Program website.

 Applicants for the STNA program must:

 - Have a GED or high school diploma to enroll--submit official transcript to LCCC Records Office